rtrussell/BBCSDL/README.md

     to be related to the Pico port.
 As always this is open source with expressly no warranty provided.

-4. The *CD command has been modified to automatically change the built-in variable @dir$ as the Pico doesn't have an operating system from which the executable was launched.

-5. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
+4. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
 Please don't do that.